shakacode/react_on_rails/README.md

 #### View Helper
 `redux_store(store_name, props: {})`

-Same API as the controller extension. **HOWEVER**, we recommend the controller extension instead because the Rails executes the template code in the controller action's view file (`erb`, `haml`, `slim`, etc.) before the layout.
+This method has the same API as the controller extension. **HOWEVER**, we recommend the controller extension instead because the Rails executes the template code in the controller action's view file (`erb`, `haml`, `slim`, etc.) before the layout.
 So long as you call `redux_store` at the beginning of your action's view file, this will work.
 However, it's an easy mistake to put this call in the wrong place.
 Calling `redux_store` in the controller action ensures proper load order, regardless of where you call this in the controller action.
 Note, you won't know of this subtle ordering issue until you server render and you find that your store is not hydrated properly.

 `redux_store_hydration_data`

-Place this view helper (no parameters) at the end of your shared layout.
-This tell ReactOnRails where to client render the redux store hydration data.
-Since we're going to be setting up the stores in the controllers, we need to know where on the view to put the client side rendering of this hydration data, which is a hidden div with a matching class that contains a data props.
+Place this view helper (no parameters) at the end of your shared layout so ReactOnRails will render the redux store hydration data.
+Since we're going to be setting up the stores in the controllers, we need to know where on the view to put the client-side rendering of this hydration data, which is a hidden div with a matching class that contains a data props.
 For an example, see [spec/dummy/app/views/layouts/application.html.erb](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/app/views/layouts/application.html.erb).

 #### Redux Store Notes
-Note, you don't need to separately initialize your redux store.
-However, it's recommended for the two following use cases:
+Note, you don't need to initialize your redux store.
+You can pass the props to your React component in a "generator function."
+However, consider using the `redux_store` helper for the two following use cases:

-1. You want to have multiple components that access the same store.
+1. You want to have multiple React components accessing the same store at once.
 2. You want to place the props to hydrate the client side stores at the very end of your HTML so that the browser can render all earlier HTML first.
 This is particularly useful if your props will be large.

 ### server_render_js
 `server_render_js(js_expression, options = {})`

 + js_expression, like 2 + 3, and not a block of js code.
 If you have more than one line that needs to be executed, wrap it in an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
-JS exceptions will be caught and console messages handled properly
+JS exceptions will be caught, and console messages will be handled properly
 + Currently, the only option you may pass is `replay_console` (boolean)

 This is a helper method that takes any JavaScript expression and returns the output from evaluating it.
 If you have more than one line that needs to be executed, wrap it in an IIFE.
 JS exceptions will be caught and console messages handled properly.

 ## Multiple React Components on a Page with One Store
 You may wish to have 2 React components share the same the Redux store.
 For example, if your navbar is a React component, you may want it to use the same store as your component in the main area of the page.
 You may even want multiple React components in the main area, which allows for greater modularity.
-In addition, you may want this to work with Turbolinks to minimize reloading the JavaScript.
+Also, you may want this to work with Turbolinks to minimize reloading the JavaScript.
 A good example of this would be something like a notifications counter in a header.
 As each notification is read in the body of the page, you would like to update the header.
 If both the header and body share the same Redux store, then this is trivial.
 Otherwise, we have to rely on other solutions, such as the header polling the server to see how many unread notifications exist.

 Suppose the Redux store is called `appStore`, and you have 3 React components that each needs to connect to a store: `NavbarApp`, `CommentsApp`, and `BlogsApp`.
 I named them with `App` to indicate that they are the registered components.